You are here:Home1/Insights2/How to make your cloud journey safe and secure

 Businesses have much more freedom in choosing an IT landscape in the cloud.
 Employing SaaS solutions can achieve a significant portion of that shift.
 App teams and DevOps can almost immediately start using cloud capabilities.

-Traditional perimeter-based security does not work anymore; instead, it’s much safer to use defense-in-depth and zero-trust architectures.
+Traditional perimeter-based security doesn’t work anymore; instead, it’s much safer to use defense-in-depth and zero-trust architectures.

 Cloud allows teams to achieve a high level of automation and integration.
 Successful cloud security programs introduce security and compliance in infrastructure as code (IaC), throughout all stages of the development process.